geet13govind/Project-3-Exploratory-Data-Analysis-EDA-Project-Rubric/README.md

 Real state Price prediction Project 3 (EDA)/: Jupyter notebooks for each stage of the analysis.

-Real_state_price_prediction PPT/: Presentation of Project done.
+EDA on Real state pricing_PPT/: Presentation of Project done.

+Interim Submission Report on EDA analysis/: Interim Submission Report

+Final Submission Report EDA analysis/: Final Submission Report

+Final_data/: Data after cleaning and featuring engineering

 README.md: Overview of the project and instructions for replication.